-Seahawks QB Russell Wilson said he wanted to assure Sounders wouldn’t leave Seattle
+Seahawks QB Russell Wilson said he wanted to ensure Sounders ownership remained in Seattle

 Wilson signed a new contract with the Seahawks in April that will pay him up to $140 million through the 2023 season.

-Wilson said the process of becoming an owner “wasn’t difficult’’ once the decision was made other than that it simply took a while to run through the legal process.
+Wilson said the process of becoming an owner “wasn’t difficult’’ once the decision was made other than it simply took a while to run through the legal process.

 Wilson said he had known for a few weeks before that it would happen and said he had to avoid spilling the secret to anyone.

 “I’ve always loved soccer,’’ Wilson said.
 “It’s actually the first sport I ever played.’’

 Wilson said he was mostly a goalie but that “I left the goal too much because I was always trying to score.’’

-Wilson said since coming to Seattle he has become a Sounders fan and now that his family is established in the city he wants to do what he can to assure sports teams thrive in the area — he has also been active in a group attempting to return the NBA to the city and also is part of a group attempting to lure baseball to Portland.
+Wilson said since coming to Seattle he has become a Sounders fan and now that his family is established in the city he wants to do what he can to ensure sports teams thrive in the area — he has also been active in a group attempting to return the NBA to the city and also is part of a group attempting to lure baseball to Portland.

-“To bring people together and support the Sounders but also support our community,’’ Wilson concluded of his reason for buying into the team “That’s what we are really interested in with the Sounders and our ownership with the team and partnership with the team.’’
+“To bring people together and support the Sounders but also support our community,’’ Wilson concluded of his reason for buying into the team.
+“That’s what we are really interested in with the Sounders and our ownership with the team and partnership with the team.’’

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.